Top 5 4th Quarter Trades of AT - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-As of the latest 13F report, the guru’s equity portfolio contained 390 stocks valued at a total of $1.11Bil.
+As of the latest 13F report, the guru’s equity portfolio contained 531 stocks valued at a total of $241.00Mil.
 The top holdings were

-According to GuruFocus data, these were ATWOOD & PALMER INC’s top five trades of the quarter.
+According to GuruFocus data, these were ATTICUS WEALTH MANAGEMENT, LLC’s top five trades of the quarter.

-The guru established a new position worth 180,180 shares in NAS:SHY, giving the stock a 1.45% weight in the equity portfolio.
-Shares traded for an average price of $82.09 during the quarter.
+The guru sold out of their 37,223-share investment in ARCA:OEF.
+Previously, the stock had a 2.67% weight in the equity portfolio.
+Shares traded for an average price of $180.79 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.